Rehabilitation Medicine

 Existing care structures are also evaluated in terms of their efficiency for specific patient groups and suitable interventions are developed if there is a proven need for optimization.

 The project focuses on the professional reintegration of people at risk of disability following cardiac rehabilitation.
-In a randomized controlled approach, rehabilitants who are at significant risk of re-integration (detection via Würzburg screening) are to receive telephone support and, if necessary, a second rehabilitation phase three months after discharge from rehabilitation.
-This is carried out on an inpatient basis for one week and includes specific occupational and psychosocial diagnosis and intervention modules.
+In a randomized controlled approach, rehabilitants who are at considerable risk of being unable to work (detected via Würzburg screening) will receive telephone support and may be referred to a second rehabilitation phase three months after discharge from rehabilitation.
+This is carried out on a one-week inpatient basis and includes specific work-related and psychosocial diagnosis and intervention modules.

 Funding: Federal Ministry of Labor and Social Affairs, federal program “Innovative ways to participate in working life – rehapro”